-The sales and marketing teams continued their focus on retention and expansion of their client and customer base with continued success in cross selling solutions like AckrooPAY.
-The Company delivered quarter over quarter sales growth in AckrooPAY during the period and has grown that portfolio by over 10% year to date.
-From a new business standpoint, the company added over 50 new merchants and has built a large multi-location funnel for future success.
+The sales and marketing teams continued their focus on retention and expansion of their client and customer base with continued success in cross selling solutions like AckrooPAY across the base.
+The Company delivered quarter-over-quarter sales growth in AckrooPAY during the period and has grown that portfolio by over 10% year to date with goals to double that portfolio in the next 12-18 months.
+From an organic new business standpoint, the company added over 200 new merchants to Ackroo and has built a large multi-location funnel for future success.

 The finance and operations teams continued to implement a new CRM solution while helping to successfully manage profit margins for the business.
-The teams began renegotiating several supplier agreements and helped drive operational decisions for the business, including staffing changes, to deliver solid earnings for the current and future quarters ahead.
-These efforts led to a very strong 24% EBITDA as a percentage of revenue and has the business even more efficient and effective then it was previously.
+The teams began renegotiating several supplier agreements and helped drive lots of operational decisions for the business, including staffing changes, to collectively make sure Ackroo would deliver solid earnings for the current and future quarters ahead.
+These efforts led to a very strong 25% EBITDA as a percentage of revenue and has the business poised for an even better year ahead.

-The Company is very happy with the progress made during the period and expects a very strong finish to 2023 to setup an even better 2024 ahead.
+The Company is very pleased with the progress made during the year and is looking forward to another solid earnings and acquisition year ahead in 2024.